NakshatraSirohi/PEACE/README.md

 ---

-# Script Documentation: Automated Kill Detection and Clipping
+# Script Documentation: PEACE

-## Overview
+# Overview

 This script automates the process of detecting kills in a gaming video, grouping timestamps, and extracting clips around those timestamps.
 It uses OpenCV for image processing, FFmpeg for video manipulation, and Python for data handling.

----

 ## Modules Used

 1. **os**: Handles file and directory operations.
 2. **cv2**: Used for image processing and template matching.
 3. **ffmpeg**: Executes video processing tasks like frame extraction and clipping.
-4. **ast**: Parses string representations of Python objects (e.g., converting list-like strings into lists).
+4. **ast**: Parses string representations of Python objects.
 5. **time**: Adds delays for certain operations to ensure proper execution.

 ---